Dr. Alok Aggarwal

 status conscious.
 A recent study by Neilson found India to be among the top three brand conscious

 countries in the world [2].
-Clearly, the Indian consumer is no longer satisfied with – or loyal to – the old and
+Clearly, the Indian consumer is no longer satisfied with – or loyal to – the old and familiar, but is rather looking for new and better alternatives.

 The Indian consumer’s preference for foreign brands over local ones is putting pressure on the domestic